Disability services for children and teenagers: what the terms mean

 Finding disability services

 The National Disability Insurance Scheme (NDIS) is a good place to start.
-You can phone the NDIS on 1800 800 110.

 Other good places to find out about services are:

-- your GP or other health professional
+- your GP or another health professional

 - your local council